UPDATED April 5, 2019 with additional client software platforms and server locations. This review was originally published on June 20, 2018.

 The Hide.me free service provides up to 2GB a month of data, which isn't much but is more than what you'll get from some other free tiers.
 The Premium unlimited-data service costs $9.99 a month, but there's also a Plus plan that gives you 75GB of data per month, more than enough for most people, for $4.99.

-Both paid plans give you a choice of more than 45 server locations to connect to.
-The free plans limit you to servers in the Netherlands, Singapore and Canada.
+Both paid plans give you a choice of more than 55 server locations to connect to.
+The free plans limit you to servers in the Netherlands, Singapore, Canada and the United States.
 But you do get the right to contact Hide.me's tech-support staff, an unusual feature for a free tier.

 Hide.me has a privacy-check feature that examines your VPN connection and provides details such as whether your location is hidden, where you're connected to the internet and whether you're using IPv6.
 It's a nice way to make sure you're securely online.
 The company is headquartered in Malaysia, out of reach of U.S. law-enforcement search warrants.

-Hide.me provides a wide selection of VPN client software, including not only the usual Windows, macOS, iOS and Android clients, but also apps for Windows Phone 10 and Microsoft Surface.
+Hide.me provides a wide selection of VPN client software, including not only the usual Windows, macOS, iOS and Android clients, but also apps for Windows Phone 10, Microsoft Surface and, as of January 2019, Android TV, Amazon Fire Stick and Amazon Fire Tablet.

 The website has detailed instructions for setting up manual connections to Hide.me servers for most of the above platforms, as well as for Linux; BlackBerry; and routers that use OpenWrt, DD-WRT, AsusWRT, pfSense or Tomato open-source firmware.